Low cost large van with a five-year warranty

 There have been no official recalls on the LDV V80, and the preceding Maxus that’s largely the same van beneath the badging was only recalled twice (once for a seat belt stalk issue, and once for a potential problem with the rear hub assembly).

-After the latest safety kit in your van?
+After the latest safety and security kit in your van?
 Then look elsewhere.

-But while the Chinese crash test agency C-NCAP rated it four stars for crash safety in 2014, the Australian ANCAP equivalent gave it only two stars in 2015.
+Plus while the Chinese crash test agency C-NCAP rated the V80 four stars for crash safety in 2014, the Australian ANCAP equivalent gave it only two stars in 2015.